t3rn/t3rn/docs/main/docs/executor/become-an-executor/binary-setup.md

 You can set them to false at any point.
 I.e. `export EXECUTOR_PROCESS_ORDERS=false` will stop your Executor from processing new orders.

+**4.** Specify limit on gas usage

+This will stop your Executor from running if gas rises above this level.
+The value is in gwei.
+The default is 10 gwei.

+Example: `export EXECUTOR_MAX_L3_GAS_PRICE=100`

 #### PRIVATE KEYS

 **1.** Set the `PRIVATE_KEY_LOCAL` variable of your Executor, which is the private key of the wallet you will use.
 The example below is a fake generated key that should/cannot not be used: